adeel-raza/monthly-email-automation/readme.txt

 = How many automated emails can I create? =

 There's no limit!
-Create as many automated monthly emails as you need, each with its own schedule, recipients, and content.
+Create as many automated recurring emails as you need, each with its own schedule, recipients, and content.

 == Screenshots ==

-1. Create and manage unlimited automated monthly emails from WordPress admin
+1. Create and manage unlimited automated recurring emails from WordPress admin
 2. Schedule emails by day of month and time with flexible options
 3. Add multiple recipients and save recipient lists for reuse
 4. View comprehensive email delivery logs with status tracking